What is a school exclusion?

 If you believe your child has been discriminated against under the Equality Act 2010 you can make a claim to the First Tier Tribunal for Disability Discrimination.
 If you take this route you must do so within six months of an incident (exclusion).

 We can tell you what the law says and the responsibilities schools and the local authority have.
-You should find the answers to some of your questions by clicking the Frequently Asked Questions button or following the links below.
-You may also find it useful to read our section SEN Support.
+You may also find it useful to read our section SEN Support or following the links below.

 You can contact the local authority directly with any questions or concerns relating to exclusions: